 Emotions are a part of our lives.
 It plays a significant role in determining our state of mind.
 We all feel sad when something is not going our way or when we experience mood swings.
 Many a time, one can’t tell the difference between sadness and depression.

-Failing an exam, not getting a job, getting divorced or financial issues can all affect our mood and trigger sadness.
+Like failing an exam, not getting a job, getting divorced or financial issues – these affect our mood and trigger sadness.
 Sadness is an emotional state and is considered a normal response to any unfavorable or painful situations we may encounter in our daily lives.
 The intensity of sadness may vary depending on the life event we experience.
 For instance, when we lose a pet, the intensity of sadness we feel is greater than what we would feel if we lose a pen.

 Read also The 7 Physical Signs of Extreme Sadness

 Here Are 5 Differences Between Sadness and Depression